 TripInsurance.com is great for gearheads.
 They offer policies specifically for iPhones, laptops, cameras, and even Kindles.
 The coverage protects against both thefts and accidents.
 Even if you’re at fault (like you fell into the pool!), you have peace of mind.
 It also covers up to $1000 for the lost software associated with a stolen computer.

 Our list of the top 10 best travel insurance companies rounds out with this favorite of long-term travelers.
 If you love glacier walking, snow rafting, kite surfing, cave exploration, ultimate Frisbee, bicycle polo, zip lining, dodgeball, and air guitar, World Nomads is the perfect fit.
 This company is driven by adventure.
 Backpackers will love their coverage for farm labor and WWOOF’ing, childcare positions, and all kinds of restaurant and hospitality work.
-They really understand the backpacking lifestyle.
+They understand the backpacking lifestyle.
 They know every region of the world from camping in Canada to avoiding restricted regions in Myanmar.
 Adventurous travelers love them!

 Consumer Reports Travel Insurance Company Recommendations

 Consumer Reports states: “If you buy from a travel agent, you’ll probably be offered only one or two policies from one company.
 Some online travel sites also tend to limit your choices.”
 They suggest that you compare your options.
 Use the links above to research and generate quotes.
 You can also go to:

 - Compare Travel Health Plans

 - Advice for Buying Travel insurance